Rosie Burns Artist

 Rosie trained in Archaeological Illustration, specialising in prehistory.
 Her technical drawings have been published in global papers on the Neolithic period and early human burial practices.
 She earned a Joint Honours degree in Archaeology and Sociology (2:1) from the University of Leicester in the late 1990s.
 After completing her PGCE in Art and Design at the University of Plymouth, she taught in various educational settings locally, nationally, and internationally.

 Rosie exhibits with several UK galleries and regularly participates in selected local national and international open exhibitions.
-She supplements her income through teaching, workshops, and life drawing sessions.
-A prolific and eclectic artist, she is a printmaker, painter, illustrator, and writer—essentially, a maker and arts worker.
+She supplements her income through teaching, workshops, and facilitating life drawing sessions wiht professional artist models.
+A prolific and eclectic artist, she is a printmaker, painter, illustrator, and writer—essentially, a maker an arts worker.

 Rosie Burns Artist